jackyzha0/quartz/docs/plugins/FolderPage.md

 > For information on how to add, remove or configure plugins, see the [[Configuration#Plugins|Configuration]] page.

 This plugin has no configuration options.

+The pages are displayed using the `defaultListPageLayout` in `quartz.layouts.ts`.
+For the content, the `FolderContent` component is used.
+If you want to modify the layout, you must edit it directly (`quartz/components/pages/FolderContent.tsx`).

 ## Technical Details